DigitalPath-Inc/alertwest-interview-q1/README.md

 Lib is the implementation of our "database".
 It randomly selects "queries", then executes them depending on the parameters defined in [db](./lib/db.go).

 All exported functions can be used in your solution.
 While you should not need to modify any part of lib to solve this problem, you can change the parameters in `db` to make the problem easier / harder.
-Your final solution should support basically any parameters.
+Your final solution should support basically any set of parameters.

 ### Can additional services be added?

 Yes, you may add services on an as needed basis, as long as the services are open source and the entire application can be ran locally and started with a single command.

+### Where can additional questions be asked?

+We encourage you to frequently ask questions while working on this question.
+We are more than willing to clarify anything you're uncertain about, validate your solution before implementation, or just give feedback on ideas.
+Feel free to include questions in PRs or reach out to us via email, Slack, or Discord, and we will try to get back to you same-day.